-- 3. The draft BCR-P of the Thalès Group apply when a BCR member is acting as a data processor.
-They apply to transfers of personal data from BCR members within the EEA to BCR members located outside the EEA, as well as to their onward transfers to other BCR members outside the EEA7. - 4.
-Concerned data subjects include clients, clients' employees; clients' clients; employees of clients' clients; providers and suppliers; employees of providers and suppliers8. - 5.
-The draft BCR-P of the Thalès Group has been scrutinised according to the procedures set up by the EDPB.
-The SAs assembled within the EDPB have concluded that the draft BCR-P of the Thalès Group contains all the elements required under Article 47 GDPR and WP257 rev.01, in accordance with the draft decision of the BCR Lead submitted to the EDPB for an opinion.
+- 3. The draft BCR-P of the Talan Group cover all transfers of personal data between members of Talan Group acting as Processors, that are legally bound by the BCRs7. - 4.
+Concerned data subjects include clients' employees, clients' customers, suppliers and service providers and their employees or contact persons as well as other third parties8. - 5.
+The draft BCR-P of the Talan Group has been scrutinised according to the procedures set up by the EDPB.
+The SAs assembled within the EDPB have concluded that the draft BCR-P of the Talan Group contains all the elements required under Article 47 GDPR and WP257 rev.01, in accordance with the draft decision of the BCR Lead submitted to the EDPB for an opinion.
 Therefore, the EDPB does not have any concerns that need to be addressed.